markolalovic/math-mods-camp/README.md

 ## Final results

-Increasing the the number of Sun angles we consider from 17 to 180, and number of heliostat rays from 5 to 50, we see that some layouts were only exploiting the inaccuracies in the model:
+Increasing the number of angles we consider from 17 to 180, and the number of rays from 5 to 50, we see that some layouts were only exploiting the inaccuracies in the Toy model:

 |         Layout     |    Energy  |
 |--------------------|------------|